Overview of Relevant Statistical Standards

 Challenges for ocean accounting

-The SEEA EA acknowledges specific challenges for ocean accounting.
-Data on the ocean "is more fragmented than data for terrestrial and freshwater ecosystems and the understanding of the ecological and economic connections among marine ecosystems, coastal ecosystems and other ecosystems is less advanced, although the relationship is expected to be highly non-linear"[49].
+The SEEA EA acknowledges specific challenges.
+Ocean data "is more fragmented than data for terrestrial and freshwater ecosystems and the understanding of the ecological and economic connections among marine ecosystems, coastal ecosystems and other ecosystems is less advanced, although the relationship is expected to be highly non-linear"[49].
 Additional challenges include appropriately reflecting the three dimensions of marine areas (depth in addition to area), accurately capturing changes in condition, and addressing transboundary issues for migrating fish stocks and shared ecosystems[50].

 International Standard Industrial Classification (ISIC)

-The International Standard Industrial Classification of All Economic Activities (ISIC) provides the framework for classifying economic activities[51].
-ISIC Revision 5 was endorsed by the UN Statistical Commission at its 55th session in March 2024 and organises activities into a four-level hierarchy: sections (alphabetic), divisions (2-digit), groups (3-digit), and classes (4-digit)[52].
+The International Standard Industrial Classification of All Economic Activities (ISIC) classifies economic activities into a four-level hierarchy: sections (alphabetic), divisions (2-digit), groups (3-digit), and classes (4-digit)[51].
+ISIC Revision 5 was endorsed by the UN Statistical Commission at its 55th session in March 2024[52].
 Countries are expected to adapt national classifications by 2025 and implement ISIC Rev.5 in statistical programmes from 2027.

 For ocean accounting, the most directly relevant ISIC categories include:

 Other ocean-relevant categories are distributed across the classification, including shipbuilding, offshore support activities for petroleum and natural gas extraction, and recreational fishing services[56].
-The processing of fish at land-based plants is classified separately in Division 10 (Food products)[57].
-Compilers should verify that these division and class codes remain consistent in the final published text of ISIC Rev.5, as the transition from Rev.4 may have introduced reclassifications at the detailed class level.
+Note that processing of fish at land-based plants falls separately in Division 10 (Food products)[57].
+As ISIC Rev.5 was endorsed in March 2024 and its final text is now published, compilers should consult the definitive classification structure when assigning codes.

-Concrete application: When compiling the ocean economy sector composition indicators presented in TG-2.5 Table 3.1, compilers classify ocean industries using ISIC codes.
-Marine fishing (ISIC 0311) and marine aquaculture (ISIC 0321) are grouped under "Marine living resources," which together account for 10.0% of ocean economy GVA and 18.0% of ocean employment.
-Maritime transport (ISIC 5011, 5012) and ports (ISIC 5222, 5224) are grouped under "Maritime transport and ports," accounting for 18.0% of ocean GVA and 12.0% of employment.
+Concrete application: When you compile the ocean economy sector composition indicators in TG-2.5 Table 3.1, you classify ocean industries using ISIC codes.
+Marine fishing (ISIC 0311) and marine aquaculture (ISIC 0321) fall under "Marine living resources," which together account for 10.0% of ocean economy GVA and 18.0% of ocean employment.
+Maritime transport (ISIC 5011, 5012) and ports (ISIC 5222, 5224) fall under "Maritime transport and ports," accounting for 18.0% of ocean GVA and 12.0% of employment.
 This ISIC-based classification enables consistent comparison with national industry statistics and international benchmarking against other countries' ocean economy structures.

 Central Product Classification (CPC)

-The Central Product Classification (CPC) provides the framework for classifying goods and services[58].
-CPC Version 3.0 was endorsed by the UN Statistical Commission at its 55th session in March 2024 and is organised into a five-level hierarchy from sections to subclasses[59].
-CPC 3.0 includes adaptations for digital transformation and green economy elements, aligned with SNA 2025.
-Each CPC subclass corresponds to specific ISIC classes of industrial origin, enabling linkage between product statistics and industry statistics[60].
+The Central Product Classification (CPC) classifies goods and services into a five-level hierarchy from sections to subclasses[58].
+CPC Version 3.0, endorsed by the UN Statistical Commission at its 55th session in March 2024, includes adaptations for digital transformation and green economy elements, aligned with SNA 2025[59].
+Each CPC subclass corresponds to specific ISIC classes of industrial origin, enabling you to link product statistics with industry statistics[60].

-Division 04 (Fish and Other Fishing Products) provides detailed categories for live fish, fresh fish, crustaceans, molluscs, and other aquatic products, with distinctions between wild-caught and farmed products[61].
+Division 04 (Fish and Other Fishing Products) provides detailed categories for live fish, fresh fish, crustaceans, molluscs, and other aquatic products, distinguishing between wild-caught and farmed products[61].
 Division 21 covers processed fish products.
 Transport services related to water are classified in Divisions 65 (water transport services) and 67 (port and waterway operation services)[62].
-Compilers should verify that these division codes remain consistent in the final published text of CPC Ver.3.0, as the transition from Ver.2.1 may have introduced reclassifications.
+As CPC Ver.3.0 was endorsed in March 2024 and its final text is now published, compilers should consult the definitive classification structure when assigning codes.

 Classification of Functions of Government (COFOG)

-The Classification of Functions of Government (COFOG) enables classification of government expenditure by purpose[63].
+The Classification of Functions of Government (COFOG) classifies government expenditure by purpose[63].
 COFOG is currently under revision, with adoption expected in March 2028, aligned with the SEEA CF update timeline[64].
 For ocean accounting, COFOG identifies relevant government functions including:

 CEPA and CReMA

-The Classification of Environmental Protection Activities (CEPA) and Classification of Resource Management Activities (CReMA) provide detailed categories for environmental expenditure and activities[68].
-CEPA covers activities aimed at preventing, reducing, and eliminating pollution and environmental degradation, while CReMA covers activities aimed at preserving natural resource stocks.
+The Classification of Environmental Protection Activities (CEPA) covers activities aimed at preventing, reducing, and eliminating pollution and environmental degradation.
+The Classification of Resource Management Activities (CReMA) covers activities aimed at preserving natural resource stocks[68].

 IUCN Global Ecosystem Typology